Frequently Asked Questions

 Will I be able to watch the bridge move?

-What type of outreach is being done to notify travelers about the project?
+What type of outreach was done to notify travelers about the project?

 The outreach team has attended or held meetings with Stamford civic and neighborhood groups and